A "short" 3 post YM for you.

 Jonathan: "The very nature of the title suggests that there

-should be a Volume Two otherwise it sounds like
+should be a Volume Two otherwise it

 unfinished works, what do you say to that?"